skiano/predication/README.md

 # and-or-not

-#### example
+#### Combining Predicates

-The following prints numbers that are divisible by 2, and divisible by either 3 or 4, and not less than 20.
+The following prints all the numbers between 1 and 50 that are divisible by 2, and divisible by either 3 or 4, and not less than 20.

 ```javascript